5robyns1/christian-nation/README.md

-# Unciv-mod-example
+# Christian-nation-mod!!

-An example mod for Unciv, that adds one new Civilization.
+This is my first mod, so don't expect it to be super good...

-For information on how to build and use mods, please refer to [the setup instructions](https://yairm210.github.io/Unciv/Modders/Making-a-new-Civilization/)
+This adds one new civilization and some new pantheons, beliefs, units, buildings, and other things.